Freely translated from Dutch; the Dutch text being the official text in case of a doubt.

 Axa Belgium SA, Boulevard du Souverain 25, 1170 Bruxelles, BCE 404.483.367

 The insurance policy provides coverage in the following countries: EU and Switzerland.

-13° GDPR and law of 8 Dec 1992 on the protection of privacy with respect to treatment of personal data
+13° GDPR and law of 30 July 2018 on the protection of individuals with regard to the processing of personal data

 The database containing this data is the exclusive property of TCM Belgium, Ambachtenlaan 13 c, B-3001 Heverlee.
 TCM Belgium acts as controller and keeper of the file.
 Data protection officer : see contact.